universeguy/sangubot/README.md

 - bot_chatID

-<p>Assuming you want a bot to notify you and your coursemates in a group, you have to get the ID of the group chat that your bot is a a part of.
-Add @getmyid_bot as a new number into your target group, and copy the chat ID into credentials.py</p>
+<p>Assuming you want a bot to notify you and your coursemates in a group, you have to get the ID of the group chat that your bot is a part of.
+Add @getmyid_bot as a new member into your target group, and copy the chat ID into credentials.py</p>

 - username